 We started by refreshing their logo with a new hand-drawn script wordmark, heavily inspired by the original.
 Our goal was to make the logo and ("The Heritage") headstock mark more versatile, scalable and uniform than the previous version, without sacrificing it's classic look.

 Below: Old Logo, Old Headstock, New Logo, New Headstock

 Our photography for heritage takes an honest approach of highlighting both the striking polish of the finished guitar, as well as the gritty charm of the factory floor.

 The same goes for the way we film.
-Whether we are capturing the people, the building or any other variety of events, we're always filtering through the lens of who Heritage guitar is.
+Whether we are capturing the people, the building or any other variety of events, we're always looking through the lens of who Heritage Guitar is.